By Dennis Quaintance

 Inspired by cloister gardens found in medieval and renaissance monasteries and palaces, this outdoor room is a peaceful oasis surrounded by flowering trees and vines.
 The quadrangle is bounded by flowerbeds and focuses on a gurgling fountain.
 It is a great place to relax, read, or have a drink.
 We can even host weddings in this beautiful spot.
 We can’t talk about the O.Henry and design without talking about our late, great friend Don Rives.
 Until Don died in 2007 (boy do we miss him, what a guy!), he was the Minister of Design for this team.
 We dedicated the cloister garden at the O.Henry to him.
 The commemorative plaque (above) well describes our feelings: “He gave back as rain what he received as mist; he taught us about beauty and joy and how to turn our dreams into a physical reality.
 In his memory, we lovingly dedicate this garden.”

-Fashioned after an 18th century orangery (a garden building used to grow citrus), this sunny, enclosed, garden room is where our hotel guests are served breakfast, and where many can enjoy a catered luncheon or dinner.
+Fashioned after an 18th century orangery (a garden building used to grow citrus), this sunny, enclosed, garden room.
 Opening onto the cloister garden, these two areas can be combined and used for a cocktail party and dinner.

 The Event Rooms

 The Caldwell Room, named after a Greensboro forefather and esteemed educator, David Caldwell, is located on the lobby level.
 It is our largest banquet room, at 3,200 square feet when fully opened, and can be divided into six different combinations.
 It features four outside windows, plus a door that opens onto a wonderful courtyard garden area.
 The 4-inch thick sound-resistant walls are upholstered with a damask fabric that is pulled over batting for additional sound blockage.